What Is a Minimum Viable Product (MVP)?

 • What features should you focus on next?

-Another part of learning is going right to your customers to get their feedback.
-There are many different ways to collect feedback from your customers and users.
+Another part of learning is going right to your customers to get user feedback.
+There are many different ways to collect feedback from your customers.
 One of the best ways to collect feedback is to ask your early adopters to fill out a survey or sit down for an interview.

 In many cases, such as software development, this part of the process will continue through the lifecycle of your product or service.
 Through proof of concepts, prototypes, alpha releases, beta releases, and versions 1.0 to 99.9 will all require you to build, measure, learn, and iterate.